Rutgers logo

 University Communications and Marketing (UCM) makes the RCCL platform available to the Rutgers community at no cost.
 The RCCL offers savings on website projects, absorbing a majority of the costs typically spent on design and development work.

-• The RCCL is maintained by UCM and the RCCL Core Working Group, which includes members from the Office of Information Technology-Web Consulting Services (WCS).
+• The RCCL is maintained by UCM and the RCCL Core Working Group, which includes members from the Office of Information Technology-Web Consulting Services (WCS) and Rutgers Communications and Marketing (R-Comm).
 RCCL updates are released quarterly and include new features, bug fixes, quality of life improvements, component enhancements, etc.

 The RCCL uses responsive design for a good user experience on mobile devices, and it adheres to current web accessibility standards.

-• The Drupal RCCL comes with 20 preconfigured Content Types that can be used to create standard website pages, including a homepage, informational pages, news articles, staff directory, events, and more.
-The WordPress version of the RCCL attempts to mirror the Drupal version, but there may not be feature parity.
+• The Drupal RCCL is delivered preconfigured Content Types that can be used to create standard website pages, including a homepage, informational pages, news articles, staff directory, events, and more.
+The WordPress version of the RCCL mirrors the Drupal version's visual aesthetic.

 Color choices, fonts, and point sizes are all preset.